Cadiz Entry Requirements

 Includes

-Passport must be valid for at least 3 months beyond the intended departure date from the Schengen Area and issued within the last 10 years.
+Passport must be valid for at least three months beyond intended departure from the Schengen Area.

 Includes

-How to Apply: Apply online via the official EU ETIAS portal; most approvals are issued within minutes but may take up to 96 hours.
+How to Apply: Apply online via the official ETIAS portal.
+Processing typically takes minutes to 96 hours.

 Visa Required